FennStatistics/CAMtools_documentation/docs/Additional Resources.md

 **CAMs to depict belief systems / political ideologies**

-* CAMs as a part of a complex systems approach to study ideologies as conceptual networks of cognitive-affective representations embedded in social networks of people (among other methods like connectionist simulations and agent-based modeling)[@homer-dixon_complex_2013]
+* CAMs as a part of a complex system approach to study ideologies as conceptual networks of cognitive-affective representations embedded in social networks of people (among other methods like connectionist simulations and agent-based modeling)[@homer-dixon_complex_2013]
 * CAMs on the basis of in-depth interviews with diplomats/nonstate actors to compare belief structures about climate change[@milkoreitMindmadePoliticsCognitive2017]
-* CAMs created by researchers on the basis of Reddit posts for understanding political ideologies (masculinity; shame; injustice)[@clappMappingComparingPolitical2021]
+* CAMs created by researchers on the basis of Reddit posts for understanding political ideologies (masculinity, shame, injustice)[@clappMappingComparingPolitical2021]
 * CAMs for showing the structure of ideologies, e.g., mapping Nazi, anarchist, and right-wing ideologies; also, multi-modal CAMs with nonverbal representations are suggested[@thagardCognitiveAffectiveStructure2015]
 * CAMs to model the appeal of ideologies to their supporters, exemplified by attitudes towards transgender rights (coherent with left-wing ideologies, incoherent with right-wing ideologies)[@thagardSocialEqualityCognitive2018]